jheller/ansible-cform-demo/README.md

 To stand up a full application, you need all of those variables.
 If they are not passed, then the defaults will be used.

 Multiple instances of network, database and application stacks can co-exist.
 They are cross-linked by using the names of existing lower layer stacks when creating a new one.

+Although this could be made to work with multiple accounts using cross-account roles, that is not implemented in this demo.

 ## Configuring an application
 Variables are loaded from sub-folders in the group_vars folder in the following order.
 All \*.yml files from  folders selected by tne *env* variables are loaded.